ThreeSixtyGiving/standard/documentation/guidance/data-quality.md

 Resolve the validity issues by correcting the dates.

 #### Zero value grants
-If any grants have a zero Award Amount, the feedback will highlight these.
+If any grants have a zero **Award Amount**, the feedback will highlight these.
 Check if these are the result of grants being included that are not yet fully committed and remove if this is the case.

 #### More than one funding organisation
-This feedback will be triggered when the file has more than one unique Funding Org:Identifier.
+This feedback will be triggered when the file has more than one unique **Funding Org:Identifier**.

-While it is possible for a file to include grants awarded by more than one funder, multiple funding organisation identifiers can sometimes appear in 360Giving data by accident when the org ID is copied in Excel by dragging down the column, which often sequentially adds to the numbers rather than copying the same value.
+While it is possible for a file to include grants awarded by more than one funder, multiple funding organisation identifiers can sometimes appear in 360Giving data by accident when the org ID is copied in Excel by dragging down the column, sequentially adding to the numbers rather than copying the same value.

-If you get this feedback but you are only preparing data about one funder, update the Funding Org:Identifier so it is consistent.
+If you get this feedback but you are only preparing data about one funder, update the **Funding Org:Identifier** so it is consistent.

 #### Issues with dates
-If the data has an Award Date in the future, or planned start or end dates in the far past or far future, the feedback will highlight the affected grants.
+If the data has an **Award Date** in the future, or planned start or end dates in the far past or far future, the feedback will highlight the affected grants.

 The grants published should be awarded in the past so post-dated award dates could mean the data is not suitable for publishing yet, or could be the result of errors with the dates.